 - And facilitate the smooth movement of international freight at the lowest rates.

-The major takeaway from getting acquainted with Import Duties is this: it takes expert-level knowledge of the fluxes and flows of international trade to enter foreign markets as an FBA seller without a hitch.
+The major takeaway from getting acquainted with Import Duties is this: it takes expert-level knowledge of the fluxes and flows of international trade to enter foreign markets without a hitch.